Non-fiction (Immigration, Race Relations)

 When we of the West lived in harmony, before becoming mindlessly immersed in idiot slogans, we had no need for Harmony Day.
 We had no need to declare we were happy, when we really were happy.
 Not trying so hard to convince ourselves that the present was wonderful, we had no need to denigrate our past.

-My generation followed Elliott’s.
+My generation followed Elliott’s generation.
 No one taught us to be racist.
 No school indoctrinated us to value our culture and race, forming judgements about ours and others.
 I never heard anyone being reviled when discrimination was the norm as I heard people speaking out of turn being reviled by 2011.

 Of course, people could’ve been indoctrinated without realising it; education is easier than re-education.
 “Men are born ignorant, not stupid,” wrote English philosopher Bertrand Russell in 1945, “they are made stupid by education.”
 Our potted lives are products of our times and places.